FelixQLe/safemem/README.md

-# SafeMem

-Below is a polished README for your "SafeMem: C-to-Rust Memory Safety Demo" project, tailored for a GitHub repository.
-It’s concise, professional, and highlights the project’s purpose, setup, and usage, while leaving room for you to customize details like your GitHub handle or license.
-This assumes the project structure and goals from our earlier discussion, as of March 28, 2025.

----

 # SafeMem: C-to-Rust Memory Safety Demo

 **SafeMem** is a small, educational project that demonstrates how Rust eliminates common memory safety vulnerabilities found in C. It features a simple buffer manager implemented in both languages: a vulnerable C version prone to buffer overflows, use-after-free, and double-free errors, and a safe Rust version leveraging ownership and bounds checking.
 Perfect for learning about memory safety or showcasing Rust’s systems programming strengths!